aronedwards91/PersonalSite/README.md

 Built this site to showcase my React skills, placing code on Github for availablility.

-#Missing Folder
+#Missing Imports

-/SafeData has been removed as contains personal data, replace import folder destination in '/src/Components/StringImport.js' to use the GenericData folder instead.
+/SafeData & /res/BusinessIconsPriv has been removed as they contain personal data, delete & uncomment out public versions of data in '/src/Components/StringImporter.js' & '/resImporter.js' to use the GenericData folder instead.